danadascalescu00/MultimodalOpinionAnalysis/README.md

 ## 1. Introduction

-With the increasing amount of user-generated content on social media platforms, such as Twitter, commercial enterprises and researchers in various fields of study become more and more interested in automatically finding the general public's opinion on a particular topic.
-Until recently, the research was based on textual data, and only small efforts were made to analyze the various types of  data collected from posts on social media.
-Most of the previous approaches to multimodal opinion analysis are based on extracting features from each data type and combining them for classification using the late-fusion strategy.
+With the widespread availability of user-generated content on social media platforms such as Twitter, businesses and organizations as well as academics from a variety of fields are increasingly interested in automatically identifying the public's opinion on a given topic.
+Prior to the recent past, research was primarily dependent on textual data, and little effort was made to analyse the various types of data collected from social media posts.
+The majority of previous techniques to multimodal opinion analysis rely on extracting features from each data type and combining them using the late-fusion strategy for classification.
 Consequently, some key semantic information was ignored, as well as the inherent correlations between all components of a post.
-Through this project, my bachelor's thesis, I wanted to make a real contribution to the existing methods of multimodal sentiment analysis by developing a deep neural network that weights the correlation between the image and the text.
-The development of the proposed model consists in integrating three models through transfer learning in a single approach to obtain the characteristics of each type of data and aggregating the two sources of information through an attention mechanism to extracting the inherent correlations from text and image of a post.
-The results of the experiments performed on a public dataset for multimodal sentiment analysis demonstrate the effectiveness of the proposed model.
+Through this project, my bachelor's thesis, I aimed to make a significant contribution to the existing methods of multimodal sentiment analysis by developing a deep neural network the correlation between the image and the text.
+The development of the proposed model involves integrating three models through transfer learning in a single approach to obtain the characteristics of each type of data and aggregating the two information sources through an attention mechanism to extract the inherent correlations from the text and image of a post.
+Experiments conducted on a publicly available dataset for multimodal sentiment analysis validate the effectiveness of the proposed model.

 ## 2. Proposed architecture